Object whose values are action creator functions.

 A standard selector function.

-The type describing a slice's reducers
+The type describing a slice's reducers option.

-The type describing a slice's selectors
+The type describing a slice's selectors option.

-Infer a combined state shape from a ReducersMapObject
+Infer a combined state shape from a ReducersMapObject.

 A store enhancer is a higher-order function that composes a store creator to return a new, enhanced store creator.
 This is similar to middleware in that it allows you to alter the store interface in a composable way.